Welcome to Miltons Matsemela - The Conveyancers

 20 Sep 2019

-PREFERENTIAL MARKETING AGREEMENTS BETWEEN ESTATE AGENCIES AND HOME OWNERS ASSOCIATIONS – ARE THEY LEGAL?
+HOMEOWNERS’ ASSOCIATIONS AND PREFERENTIAL MARKETING AGREEMENTS WITH ESTATE AGENCIES – ARE THEY LEGAL?

 In terms of this agreement PGP were afforded special marketing privileges and marketing assistance on the Atlantic Beach Golf Estate, in return for which the ABHOA received a percentage of the sales value of any property sold.

-In their defence, the ABHOA and PGP brought an application in the Cape Town High Court in which they asked the court:
+In their defense, the ABHOA and PGP brought an application in the Cape Town High Court in which they asked the court:

 1. to declare that the ABHOA and their CEO were not estate agents as defined in the Estate Agency Affairs Act (and therefore did not need fidelity fund certificates); and